cometscome/TightBinding.jl/README.md

 # TightBinding.jl
-This can construct the tight-binding model and calculate energies.
+This can construct the tight-binding model and calculate energies in Julia 1.0.
-This is not completed, yet.

 This can
 1. construct the Hamiltonian as a functional of a momentum k.